jlfwong/speedscope/README-ADMINS.md

 To verify that the publish was successful, run `npm install -g speedscope`.
 Try `speedscope`, which should open speedscope in browser.
-Try `speedscope sample/profiles/stackcollapse/simple.txt`, which should immediately load the profile
+Try `speedscope sample/profiles/stackcollapse/simple.txt`, which should immediately load the profile.

 ## Deploying the website